binary-manu/arch-ansible/README.md

 ## Simple customization

-### Add a non X package
+### Add a non-X11 package

-If you want to add a new non-X package to every installation and it does not require special configuration, add it to the package list in `roles/utils/meta/main.yaml`.
+If you want to add a new non-X11 package to every installation and it does not require special configuration, add it to the package list in `roles/utils/meta/main.yaml`.

-### Add an X package
+### Add an X11 package

-If you want to add a new X package to every installation and it does not require special configuration, add it to the package list in `roles/xutils/meta/main.yaml`.
+If you want to add a new X11 package to every installation and it does not require special configuration, add it to the package list in `roles/xutils/meta/main.yaml`.